 The cost of tuition for an RN to BSN/MSN program in West Virginia varies depending on school and program selected.
 For instance, the cost of tuition at Wheeling University is currently $9,000 per semester, or a total of $45,000 for completion of the five semester program.
 This tuition cost does not include additional course or testing fees, or out-of-pocket expenses like books.
 Tuition costs are subject to change at any time, so make sure to check on the current costs with your school of choice at the time of application.

 For West Virginia-based nurses, there are many career advancement opportunities once you've completed your MSN degree.
 From administrative positions to educator roles, the MSN-educated nurse has a number of career paths to choose from.
 The following are just a few nursing careers that require an MSN:

 - Family Nurse Practitioner

 RN to MSN Salary Comparison

 Completing an MSN degree delivers increased earning potential for West Virginia's registered nurses.
-The mean annual wage for MSN-educated nurse practitioners in West Virginia is around $92,890.
-Compare that to the mean annual wage for a registered nurse in West Virginia: around $59,380.
-In West Virginia, there is a wealth of advanced career pathways for MSN-educated registered nurses, all with significantly higher earning potentials than an AND- or BSN-educated nurse.
+The average annual wage for MSN-educated nurse practitioners in West Virginia is around $97,000.
+Compare that to the average annual salary for a registered nurse in West Virginia: around $52,000.
+There is a wealth of advanced career pathways for MSN-educated registered nurses, all with significantly higher earning potentials than an ADN- or BSN-educated nurse.